Skip to content

 Integrate config parser into application startup

-This CL loads the parser during application initialization and
+This PR loads the parser during application initialization and

 surfaces validation errors clearly.
 Tests cover valid and invalid